MicrosoftDocs/VBA-Docs/api/Outlook.MailItem.InternetCodepage.md

 ## Example

-The following Microsoft Visual Basic for Applications (VBA) example displays the sender name of the current e-mail item if its Internet code page value is 1256.
+The following Microsoft Visual Basic for Applications (VBA) example displays the sender name of the current email item if its Internet code page value is 1256.
 This value corresponds to the Internet code page value for Arabic text.

 ```vb